 The scheme is part of ongoing efforts to help unpaid carers save money and is offered by Carers in Bedfordshire, with the support from the council and the business community.

 It is hoped that the discount card scheme will also encourage unregistered unpaid carers to get in touch and find out what other benefits are available to them.

 For more information about the discount card, if you are or know any unpaid carers who would like to sign up or if you know any businesses that would like to register please contact Carers in Beds on 0300 111 1919, by email email@example.com or read more about the discount card(link opens in new window).Find out more information on the Carers in Bedfordshire website. (link opens in new window)

 The card enables a disabled cinema guest to receive a complimentary ticket for someone to go with them when they visit a participating cinema.
-Please find eligibility criteria and how to apply on the following CEA website (link opens in new window).
+Find out how to apply on CEA's website.

 Disabled Facilities Grant

 Disabled Facilities Grant - can help provide safe access into and around the home.
 You may be eligible for a Disabled Facilities Grant to help with the cost of making adaptations to your home - depending on your situation, including your financial circumstances.
 The maximum grant available to individuals is £30,000.